syed-adil-wafa/gene-expression-in-16p13.11-deletion/README.md

 We first clustered data
 ![alt text](https://github.com/syed-adil-wafa/gene-expression-in-16p13.11-deletion/blob/master/figures/GABAergic%20inhibitory%20neurons/clustergram.png) ![alt text](https://github.com/syed-adil-wafa/gene-expression-in-16p13.11-deletion/blob/master/figures/Excitatory%20NGN2%20cortical%20neurons/clustergram.jpg)

 There were no genes that were both statistically and biologically significant in the GABAergic inhibitory neurons.
-However, there were 2 genes that were both statistically and biologically significant in the excitatory NGN2 cortical neurons; these were *KDM5D*, which encodes a zinc finger domain containing protein and *NNAT*, which encodes a proteolipid that may be involved in the regulation of ion channels during brain development.
+However, there were 2 genes that were both statistically and biologically significant in the excitatory NGN2 cortical neurons; these were *KDM5D*, which encodes a zinc finger domain containing protein and *NNAT*, which encodes a proteolipid that might be involved in the regulation of ion channels during brain development.
 |                                      | GABAergic inhibitory neurons | excitatory NGN2 cortical neurons |
 | ------------------------------------ |:----------------------------:|:--------------------------------:|
 | # of statistically significant genes | 205                          | 554                              |